equinor/radix-platform/public-site/site/guides/deploy-only/index.md

 - Calling the API directly ([production API](https://api.radix.equinor.com/swaggerui/) or [playground API](https://api.playground.radix.equinor.com/swaggerui/)), by passing the bearer token (i.e. curl -X GET --header "Authorization: Bearer $token")
 - Calling the API though functions in the [Radix CLI](https://github.com/equinor/radix-cli), which allows for simpler access to the API
-- Calling the API through [Radix Github Actions](https://github.com/equinor/radix-github-actions).
-If you have opted for github actions as your CI tool, then calling the Radix API indirectly through the Radix CLI through the Radix github actions could be done.
+- Calling the API through [Radix GitHub Actions](https://github.com/equinor/radix-github-actions).
+If you have opted for GitHub Actions as your CI tool, then calling the Radix API indirectly through the Radix CLI using the Radix GitHub Actions can be done.
 It allows for simpler access to the CLI in your actions workflow.

-# Building using other CI (i.e. github actions)
+# Building using other CI (i.e. GitHub Actions)

-Using github actions you create a workflow file under the folder .github/workflows folder.
-In below workflow we will build new images for master (qa environment) and release (prod environment) branches:
+To create a GitHub Actions you create a workflow file in the folder .github/workflows.
+In the sample workflow below we will build new images for master (qa environment) and release (prod environment) branches:

 ```yaml
 name: CI